Yōsuke Haga

-Yōsuke Haga (芳賀 陽介, Haga Yōsuke) is a Japanese professional ice hockey defenceman currently playing for the Oji Eagles of the Asia League.
+Yōsuke Haga (芳賀 陽介, Haga Yōsuke) is a Japanese professional ice hockey defenceman who is currently playing for the Oji Eagles of the Asia League.

-Since 2009 (the beginning of his professional career), he plays for the Oji Eagles.
+Since 2009 (the beginning of his professional career), he has been playing for the Oji Eagles.
 He previously played at university level for the Toyo University.
 He also has played for the Japan national team (junior and senior levels) since the year 2006.